 2. Verifying DKIM signatures in incoming mail

 Verification of DKIM signatures in incoming email is implemented via the acl_smtp_dkim ACL.
 By default, this ACL is called once for each syntactically(!) correct signature in the incoming message.
+A missing ACL definition defaults to accept.
+If any ACL call does not acccept, the message is not accepted.
+If a cutthrough delivery was in progress for the message it is summarily dropped (having wasted the transmission effort).

 To evaluate the signature in the ACL a large number of expansion variables containing the signature status and its details are set up during the runtime of the ACL.